 mkpartand create the file system with the

-cat /proc/partitionsafter parted is closed to make sure the kernel recognizes the new partition.
+- Use the following command after parted is closed to make sure the kernel recognizes the new partition:

-- The partition still does not have a file system.
-To create one use the following command:
+- The partition does not have a file system.
+To create the

 WarningFormatting the partition permanently destroys any data that currently exists on the partition.

-- Next, give the file system on the partition a label.
+- Label the file system on the partition.
 For example, if the file system on the new partition is

 /dev/sda6and you want to label it

 e2label /dev/sda6 "Work"By default, the installation program uses the mount point of the partition as the label to make sure the label is unique.
 You can use any label you want.